alicata/CPUControlNet/README.md

 ## Applications
 * Domain adaptation through conditional modeling
 * Applications where maintaining the integrity of the original model is crucial.
-* Fone-tuning and adaptation without the risk of **forgetting** or deteriorating the original model's capabilities.
+* Fine-tuning and adaptation without the risk of **forgetting** or deteriorating the original model's capabilities.

 # Citation